meodai/color-names/CONTRIBUTING.md

 ## Git

-- We use automated sematnic versioning using conventional changelog rules.
+- We use automated semantic versioning using conventional changelog rules.
 You can run `npx cz` or `npm run commit` instead of `git commit -m`, or make sure to follow [conventional changelog naming rules].
 - Write your commit messages in imperative form:
   **feat(colors): Adds fantastic new colors names.** rather then feat(colors): Added new names.
 - Make sure to run `npm run build` before commiting.
-(No need to `npm ci` the dependecies are only needed if you need to run the API)
+(No need to `npm ci` the dependencies are only needed if you need to run the API)

 ### Attribution